Applying for MURI project awards

 MURI student learning outcomes

-- Investigate a research question and scholarly pursuit/activity in a collaborative, team-based mentored experience that encompasses multiple disciplines, fields and/or perspectives
+- Pursue research in a collaborative, team-based experience encompassing multiple disciplines, fields and/or perspectives

 - Analyze, assess, and evaluate findings and conclusion